A relentless pursuit of a better way to care

 Yvonne M. Curl

-Ms. Curl is a former vice president and chief marketing officer of Avaya, Inc., a global provider of next-generation business collaboration and communications solutions, which position she held from October 2000 through April 2004.
-Before joining Avaya, Curl was employed by Xerox Corporation beginning in 1976, where she held a number of middle and senior management positions in sales, marketing and field operations, culminating with her appointment to corporate vice president.
-Curl currently serves as a director/trustee of VALIC Companies I & II, a mutual fund complex sponsored by American International Group, Inc., and as a director on the boards of the Hilton Head Community Foundation.
-In the past five years, she has served as a director of Nationwide Mutual Insurance Company and the Hilton Head Humane Association.
+Ms. Curl served as a Director on Encompass’s Board of Directors from 2004 until May 5, 2022.
+Ms. Curl is a former Vice President and Chief Marketing Officer of Avaya, Inc., a global provider of next-generation business collaboration and communications solutions, which position she held from October 2000 through April 2004.
+Before joining Avaya, Ms. Curl was employed by Xerox Corporation beginning in 1976, where she held a number of middle and senior management positions in sales, marketing and field operations, culminating with her appointment to Corporate Vice President.
+Ms. Curl currently serves as a Director/Trustee of VALIC Companies I & II, a mutual fund complex sponsored by American International Group, Inc., and as a Director on the board of the Hilton Head Community Foundation.
+In the past five years, she has served as a Director of Nationwide Mutual Insurance Company and the Hilton Head Humane Association.
+Ms. Curl has proven senior executive experience with broad operational experience in sales, marketing, and general management through her previous roles with large public companies as described above.
+Having served on and chaired several compensation committees on the board of directors of public companies, she has experience in the development and oversight of compensation programs and policies.

 Charles M. Elson

-Mr. Elson is a professor of Finance and the Edgar S. Woolard, Jr. Chair in Corporate Governance at the University of Delaware’s Alfred Lerner College of Business and Economics.
-Since 2020, he has served as executive editor-at-large of Directors & Boards magazine.
-From 2000 to 2020, he served as the director of the John L. Weinberg Center for Corporate Governance at the University of Delaware.
-Elson has also served on the National Association of Corporate Directors’ Commissions on Director Compensation, Executive Compensation and the Role of the Compensation Committee, Director Professionalism, CEO Succession, Audit Committees, Governance Committee, Strategic Planning, Director Evaluation, Risk Governance, Role of Lead Director, Strategy Development, Board Diversity, Board and Long-term Value Creation, and Building the Strategic Asset Board.
-Additionally, he has served as a member of the National Association of Corporate Directors’ Best Practices Council on Coping with Fraud and Other Illegal Activity and of that organization’s advisory council.
-Elson serves on the board of Blue Bell Creameries U.S.A., Inc., a privately held company.
-He recently served as a director of Bob Evans Farms, Inc. In addition, Elson serves as vice chairman of the American Bar Association’s Committee on Corporate Governance.
-Elson has been of counsel/consultant to the law firm of Holland & Knight LLP from 1995 to the present.
+Mr. Elson served as a Director on Encompass’s Board of Directors from 2004 until May 5, 2022.
+Mr. Elson is a retired professor of Finance and the retired Edgar S. Woolard, Jr. Chair in Corporate Governance at the University of Delaware’s Alfred Lerner College of Business and Economics.
+Since 2020, he has served as Executive Editor-at-Large of Directors & Boards magazine.
+From 2000 to 2020, he served as the Founding Director of the John L. Weinberg Center for Corporate Governance at the University of Delaware.
+Mr. Elson has also served on the National Association of Corporate Directors’ Commissions on Director Compensation, Executive Compensation and the Role of the Compensation Committee, Director Professionalism, CEO Succession, Audit Committees, Governance Committee, Strategic Planning, Director Evaluation, Talent Development, Risk Governance, Role of Lead Director, Strategy Development, Board Diversity, Board and Long-term Value Creation, and Building the Strategic Asset Board.
+Additionally, he has served as a member of the National Association of Corporate Directors’ Best Practices Council on Coping with Fraud and Other Illegal Activity and of that organization’s Advisory Council.
+Mr. Elson serves on the board of Blue Bell Creameries U.S.A., Inc., a privately held company.
+He recently served as a Director of Bob Evans Farms, Inc. In addition, Mr. Elson serves as Vice Chairman of the American Bar Association’s Committee on Corporate Governance.
+Mr. Elson has been Of Counsel/Consultant to the law firm of Holland & Knight LLP from 1995 to the present.
+Mr. Elson has extensive knowledge of and experience in matters of corporate governance through his leadership roles with professional organizations dedicated to the topics as described above.
+Mr. Elson’s academic, professional and board experiences allows him to effectively address the range of issues facing public companies.

 Leo I. Higdon Jr.

-Mr. Higdon joined Encompass Health’s board of directors in 2004, and served as its chairman from 2014 until May 5, 2022.
-He served as president of Connecticut College from July 1, 2006 to December 31, 2013.
-He served as the president of the College of Charleston from October 2001 to June 2006.
-Between 1997 and 2001, Higdon served as president of Babson College in Wellesley, Massachusetts.
-He also served as dean of the Darden Graduate School of Business Administration at the University of Virginia.
-His financial experience includes a 20-year tenure at Salomon Brothers, where he became vice chairman and member of the executive committee, managing the Global Investment Banking Division.
-Higdon also served as a director of Citizens Financial Group, Inc.
+Mr. Higdon joined Encompass’s Board of Directors in 2004 and served as its Chairman from 2014 until May 5, 2022.
+He served as President of Connecticut College from July 1, 2006, to December 31, 2013.
+He served as the President of the College of Charleston from October 2001 to June 2006.
+Between 1997 and 2001, Mr. Higdon served as President of Babson College in Wellesley, Massachusetts.
+He also served as Dean of the Darden Graduate School of Business Administration at the University of Virginia.
+His financial experience includes a 20-year tenure at Salomon Brothers, where he became Vice Chairman and Member of the Executive Committee, managing the Global Investment Banking Division.
+Mr. Higdon also served as a Director of Citizens Financial Group, Inc. As a result of his 20 years of experience in the financial services industry combined with his strategic management skills gained through various senior executive positions, including in academia, and service on numerous boards of directors, Mr. Higdon has extensive experience with strategic and financial planning and the operations of public companies.

 Susan A. La Monica